bespoken/bespoken-docs/unit-testing/guide.md

 Below the unit-testing configuration options and what they do are listed:

+* [filter](#filtering-requestresponse-payloads) - The (optional) path to a class that can be used to override value on the request and response
 * handler - The path to the handler (and function name) to run the test
 * intentSchema - If using "old-style" configuration files, the path to the intent schema
 * interactionModel - The path to the interaction model to use for the test
 * locale - The locale to be used
 * sampleUtterances - If using the "old-style" configuration files, the path to the sampleUtterances
-* trace - Causes request and response JSON payloads from the skill to be printed to the console
+* [trace](#viewing-requestresponse-payloads) - Causes request and response JSON payloads from the skill to be printed to the console

 To override [Jest options](https://facebook.github.io/jest/docs/en/configuration.html), just set them under the "jest" key.